Instruments Master Data

 What / Used for

-This free text facilitates the commenting of your instrument group to ease its identification (max.
+This free text facilitates the description of your instruments group to ease its identification (max.
 100 characters)

 Setting up your Instruments